 Church of St Sergius & Bacchus

-This is the oldest church inside the walls, built in the 11th century with 3rd- and 4th-century pillars.
-It honours two Syrian saints...
+This is the oldest church inside Coptic Cairo's walls, built in the 11th century with 4th-century pillars.
+It honours the Roman soldiers...

-In AD 98, the Roman emperor Trajan established a fortress here, called Babylon, likely a corruption of Per-hapi-en-on (Estate of the...
+In AD 98 the Roman emperor Trajan enlarged an existing fortress here, called Babylon, likely a corruption of Per-hapi-en-on (Estate of...

 Coptic Museum information

 This museum, founded in 1908, houses Coptic art from the earliest days of Christianity in Egypt up through early Islam.
 It is a beautiful place, as much for the elaborate woodcarving in all the galleries as for the treasures they contain.
 These include sculpture that shows obvious continuity from the Ptolemaic period, rich textiles and whole walls of monastery frescoes.
 Allow at least a couple of hours to explore the 1200 or so pieces on display.

 The 2nd- to 5th-century funerary stelae from Kom Abou Billou clearly show the transition between Pharaonic and Coptic art, with the first crosses shaped like the ankh , key of life.
 The 4th- and 5th-century sculpture equally marks this transition, where Christian symbolism was influenced by Graeco-Roman mythology as well as older Pharaonic subjects.
 Rebirth through baptism of water is suggested through Aphrodite emerging from the waters on a sea-shell.
 Look out for the wonderful 7th- to 8th-century piece of three mice asking a cat for peace.
 In Egypt the depiction of animals behaving like humans dates back to 1500 BC.